-Inclusive teaching is for all faculty, not just those who teach course content related to diversity or equity.
+Inclusive, equity-minded teaching is for all faculty, not just those who teach course content explicitly related to diversity or equity.

 Concerned that the failure rate in Intro Biology was twice as high for students from educationally or economically disadvantaged families, David Haak and colleagues at the University of Washington redesigned some sections of the course to be highly structured.
 They did this by requiring students to prepare for class, using a lot of clicker and active learning exercises in class, and giving weekly low-stakes assessments.
 They found that the highly structured approach resulted in better overall performance (compared to low-structure and moderate-structure sections of the course).
 The highly structured course significantly improved student performance overall, and did so disproportionately for the educationally and economically disadvantaged students.